Soresu/Others/Docs/HelloWorld.md

 In our case we have:

 ```
-// By double slash you can write comments
+// With double slash you can write comments

 // The using keyword is used to include the other namespaces in the program and use their classes
 using System; // For this project, we only need this, but you can keep the others